yappermags/ncslweb/README.md

-######Website for NCSL corp. limited.
+######Website for SSL corp. limited.

 Version 0.0.5 includes an About page, Home page, a standings page, and a players page.

 ##Home page

-*Stats for that day*
+Stats for that day

 ##About Page

-A page about the NCSL
+A page about the SSL and the players

-And the players

 ##Standings Page

-**The stats for the six teams, and the standings of all the teams**
+The stats for the six teams, and the standings of all the teams

 ##Players Page

-**The stats of each Forward, Defencemen, and Goalie, and set their skill in different levels of difficulty, like puckiq.com**
+The stats of each Forward, Defencemen, and Goalie, and set their skill in different levels of difficulty, like <a href="github.com/PuckIQ">puckiq.com</a>